-New study identifies risk factors for depression among COPD patientsMay 20th, 2013 in Diseases, Conditions, Syndromes /
+New study identifies risk factors for depression among COPD patientsMay 20, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Patients suffering from chronic obstructive pulmonary disease (COPD) typically suffer from depression more frequently than those without COPD, resulting in higher levels of disability and illness and increasing the overall healthcare burden for the COPD population.
 Now, a study from researchers in Argentina indicates female COPD patients and patients who experience significant shortness of breath may have the greatest risk for developing depression.

 The results of the study will be presented at the ATS 2013 International Conference.